- December 11, 2019 (minor update) to add Paylance

 Bitcoin runs on a decentralized network, a public ledger, where every single transaction is recorded on a number of nodes.
 Who record these transactions?
 Miners.
 They do it by solving strong cryptography puzzles that are needed to confirm and record a transaction.
 After confirming it, it will then be sent to a network of nodes and add it to its database.
-Once it is confirmed and recorded, the transaction is now unforgeable and irreversible, unless specific conditions are fulfilled.
+Once it is confirmed and recorded, the transaction becomes irreversible.

 With the creation of bitcoin, a long list of cryptos soon followed.
 Ethereum’s token, ether, is the second cryptocurrency in terms of market capitalization.
 If bitcoin is gold, ether is silver.
 (Although in the past, the “silver” is often associated with litecoin because both bitcoin and litecoin have the same use case.)

 Properties of Cryptocurrency